• Home

 You can apply for and open an account online, so it doesn’t matter which country you apply from.
 In addition, you benefit from these companies’ extensive experience with international students and other visa applicants.

-Established online providers for blocking accounts include Coracle, Expatrio, Fintiba, and Studely.
-Partially, they offer additional services such as arranging a German current account, travel health insurance, or long-term health insurance.
-Their blocked accounts are available worldwide and accepted by all German diplomatic missions.
+Established online providers for blocked accounts include Expatrio, Fintiba, and Studely.
+Coracle previously offered blocked account services but should be treated as paused for new blocked account sign-ups until its blocked account opening fee and application process are available again.
+Some providers also offer additional services such as arranging a German current account, travel health insurance, or long-term health insurance.
+Their blocked accounts are generally available worldwide and accepted by German diplomatic missions when they meet embassy requirements.

 Germany only accepts European partner banks!